 In this work, we propose a~\emph{cost volume pyramid} based Multi-View Stereo Network (CVP-MVSNet) for depth inference.
 In our approach, we first build an image pyramid for each input image.
 Then, for the coarsest resolution of the reference image, we build a compact cost volume by sampling the depth across the entire depth-range of a scene.
-Then, at the next pyramid level, we perform residual depth search from the neighbor of the current depth estimate to construct a~\emph{partial cost volume} using multi-scale 3D CNNs for regularisation.
+After that, at the next pyramid level, we perform residual depth search from the neighbor of the current depth estimate to construct a~\emph{partial cost volume} using multi-scale 3D CNNs for regularization.
 As we build these cost volumes iteratively with a short search range at each level, it leads to a small and compact network.
-As a result, our network is able to perform 6x faster than current state-of-the-art networks on benchmark datasets.
+As a result, our network performs 6x faster than current state-of-the-art networks on benchmark datasets.

 While it is noteworthy that we share the similar insight with~\cite{chen2019point} as predicting and refining the depth map in a coarse-to-fine manner, our work differs from theirs in the following four main aspects.
 First, the approach in~\cite{chen2019point} performs convolutions on 3D point cloud.
 Instead, we construct cost volumes on a regular grid defined on the image coordinates, which is shown to be faster in run-time.
 Second, we provide a principle for building a compact~\emph{cost volume pyramid} based on the correlation between depth sampling and image resolution.
 As third main difference, we use a multi-scale 3D-CNN regularization to cover large receptive field and encourage local smoothness on residual depth estimates which, as shown in Fig.~\ref{fig:startfig}, leads to a better accuracy.
 Finally, in contrast to~\cite{chen2019point} and other related works, our approach can output depth of small resolution with small resolution image.